🕒 15 min read · 📝 2990 words

 - Inner Sanctuary — those within covenant fidelity

-- Holy of Holies — the place of God’s presence and vindication
+- Holy of Holies — the place of God’s presence and our restoration

 These zones describe covenantal conformity.